 Why The Minors Matter

-The Major Arcana reveals deep structure, but the minors reveal how life is actually being lived.
-They show your habits, conversations, money patterns, daily stresses, relational atmospheres, and working rhythms.
-If the majors describe destiny-like pressure, the minors describe the texture of ordinary life that either supports or sabotages it.
+The Major Arcana reveals deep structure and archetypal pressure.
+The Minor Arcana reveals how life is actually being lived inside that structure.
+The minors show habits, conversations, money patterns, daily stresses, relational atmospheres, and the working texture of ordinary existence.
+If the majors describe the shape of a journey, the minors describe whether the traveler is rested or exhausted, financially stable or precarious, emotionally available or defended.

 The Library